My roommate Andrew and I just went to the local bar and grill to take advantage of their Sunday burger special.

 In the grand scheme of the things slow service wasn’t the end of the world.

-By all means expect great service.
-But when the time comes to where you’re supplied to complain, explore the alternative and use the experience as an opportunity to practice patience instead.
+By all means expect great service, but when the time comes and it's easy to complain, explore the alternative and use the experience as an opportunity to practice patience instead.

 It may not be fun waiting an hour for your food or when the agent on the phone is frustrates you, but you may as well become a better person in the process.